Planning a Cruise from Nassau: What You Need to Know

 Cruise Port in Nassau

-As I mentioned earlier, the cruise port is undergoing a major over-haul.
+As I mentioned earlier, the cruise port is undergoing a major overhaul.

 Is Nassau safe?

-I’m just going to put this out there, Nassau gets a bad rap for being unsafe.
-In fact, at the time of this posting, the State Dept. issued a warning for travelers visiting the Bahamas.
+I’m just going to put this out there: Nassau gets a bad rap for being unsafe.
+In fact, at the time of this posting, the State Dept issued a warning for travelers visiting the Bahamas.
 Honestly, I’ve been to Nassau several times and have never had an issue.

 As far as being safe, just like any other destination, you need to keep your wits about you.
-It’s not a good idea to explore in an unfamiliar area alone or after dark.
-Follow your gut and stick with a group or travel buddy and you’ll have a great time in Nassau.
+It’s not a good idea to explore an unfamiliar area alone or after dark.
+Follow your gut and stick with a group or travel buddy, and you’ll have a great time in Nassau.
 Here’s an example of how we spent our cruise port day in Nassau on a previous cruise.

 Enjoy your cruise!

 Hey!
 Don’t forget to enjoy your cruise!
-The planning has been done so get on that ship and have a blast.
+The planning has been done, so get on that ship and have a blast.

 We are cruising again!